 2. Define What “High Performance” Means In Your Organization—and Publicize It.
 We recommend first identifying the performance behaviors that your organization expects and rewards.
 A good place to start is by observing and recording the behaviors that your current high performers exhibit—those are the best indicators of what’s important to and valued by your organization.
 One company’s definition of a high performer may differ from another’s, and a low performer in one organization could be a high performer at another.
 Maintaining your workplace culture is about hiring people who align with your company’s core values, decision-making style, and desired work habits.
 We have found that it’s those “right fit” hires who become high performers.

 3. Use a Competency-based Approach to Hiring.
 Eagle Hill recommends a competency-based approach to hiring.
 Once you have defined the high performer knowledge, skills and abilities that you expect from employees at each role or level, you can screen candidates for these qualities throughout the recruitment cycle.
 Also, given that poor management can drive high performers to leave, it is critical that companies evaluate candidates against defined management competencies and hire the right supervisors from the start.
-At Eagle Hill, we use the Topgrading hiring methodology to recruit and select A players who fit our firm’s definition of high performance.
-Through the competency-based Topgrading approach, we dig deep into a candidate’s career and educational history to understand the individual’s motivations and key influencers to determine whether they align to our workplace culture.
+At Eagle Hill, we use a competency-based hiring approach to recruit and select people who fit our firm’s definition of high performance.
+Through the competency-based approach, we dig deep into a candidate’s professional history to understand the individual’s motivations and key influencers to determine whether they align to our workplace requirements.

 4. Implement a “Quality of Hire” Survey.
 One way to measure the effectiveness of a hiring process is to introduce a quality of hire survey.
 Three months after a new hire is on-boarded, the hiring manager (or immediate supervisor) can complete a survey and rate the new hire on his or her performance on the job.
 Companies may send automated “quality of hire” surveys after three, six, nine, and/or 12 months.
 Based on the data results, companies may need to adjust their hiring processes accordingly.